trezzuri/erpnext-docs/docs/en/setting-up/email/email-template.md

 ### 1.1 How to use Email Template

-You can use this Email Template in the Emails that are sent from ERPNext in the "CC, BCC & Email Template" field of the email section of the document.
-ERPNext will fetch the subject and response as per the template selected.
+You can use this Email Template in the Emails that are sent from SOMA in the "CC, BCC & Email Template" field of the email section of the document.
+SOMA will fetch the subject and response as per the template selected.

 You can set a Default Email Template for each document type via [Customize Form](/docs/en/customize-erpnext/customize-form).